Campaign on granting Nizami the status of the national poet of Azerbaijan: Azerbaijan

 This point of view is predominant in Azerbaijan.
 In 2007 an "unacceptable" opinion on Nizami's Talish rather than Azerbaijani origin was mentioned by the prosecution on the trial of Novruzali Mammadov who was charged with state treason.

-In 2011 making a speech on the Academy of Sciences of Azerbaijan president Ilham Aliev declared that no one in the world doubts about Nizami being an Azerbaijani poet and that this can easily be proved.
+In 2011 making a speech on the Academy of Sciences of Azerbaijan president Ilham Aliyev declared that no one in the world doubts about Nizami being an Azerbaijani poet and that this can easily be proved.
 The perception of Nizami as a non-Azerbaijani poet Aliev explained by saying that Azerbaijani culture is so rich that other nations make attempts to attribute it to themselves.